jad-b/Jarvis/README.md

-jarvis
+garden
 =======
-Jarvis is a scripting framework for raising code.
+Garden is a scripting framework for raising code.

 Within, each code repo gets represented by a module.
 This module defines implementations for a variety of interfaces, which themselves represent the